 Relax and try to have fun.

-The Coronavirus Database Challenge
+The Coronavirus Database Administrator Challenge

-Your solution should store the data from at least 10 different days.
+Your solution should store the data from at least 5 different days.

-Challenge 2) Create a query that shows the development of COVID-19 cases for France over the 10 days you loaded in Challenge 1.
+Challenge 2) Create a query that shows the development of COVID-19 cases for France over the 5 days you loaded in Challenge 1.
 Your query should return the the record date, confirmed count, recovered count, and death count.
 The table below shows the the kind of results we expect to get from your table query against the table you loaded.

 Challenge 4) Create two indexes on the table created in Challenge 2.
-Create the indexes in the tablespace specified in Challenge 1.
+Make sure that you create the indexes in the tablespace specified in Challenge 1.

 Challenge 5) Partition the table from Challenge 1 by region.
 Note: Your partition strategy will be implemented in a cloud environment; you will not have access to the actual file system.
-You should create a solution that works through SQL scripts that would work in an environment like Amazon.
+You should create a solution that works through SQL scripts that would work in an environment like AWS.